 How to Organize Your Closet by Color

-To organize your clothes by color, decide on a pattern that pleases your eye the most.
-If you have a ton of neutrals, lightest to darkest is easy.
-If you have more color, you can try black to gray, then white to off-white, beige to brown, blue to purple, pink to red, and green to yellow.
+When organizing your clothes by color, choose a pattern that visually appeals to you.
+For wardrobes filled with neutrals, sorting from lightest to darkest works best.
+For a more colorful collection, you can organize by groupings like black to gray, white to off-white, beige to brown, blue to purple, pink to red, and green to yellow.

 Organize Closet by Height or Bulkiness

-Or you can organize your clothes by silhouette.
-Which is kind of a fancy way to say you choose to organize either by material, style, or purpose.
-For example, all tops would go together and then could be sectioned by purpose like date tops, work tops, pajama tops or by type such as button-downs, t-shirts, turtle necks, etc.
+Or, you can organize your clothes by silhouette, which simply means arranging them by material, style, or purpose.
+For instance, group all tops together and then separate them by function like date night tops, work tops, or pajama tops or by type, such as button-downs, t-shirts, turtlenecks, and more.

 What Clothes Go on Shelves or Drawers